Brain fog and memory problems are common symptoms of menopause. But these issues, and others, can be minimized

 - Sulfur — for anxiety, mental overactivity, and disorganization

 Homeopathic remedies are extremely safe and inexpensive, so you have little to lose by trying them.

 Menopause and Brain Fog: Take the Next Step

 Brain fog is a common symptom of menopause.

-Fortunately, it doesn’t last forever and is not a risk factor for more serious brain disorders later in life.
+Fortunately, it doesn’t last forever and is not a risk factor for more serious mental issues later in life.

-However, you don’t need to struggle with memory loss and fuzzy thinking for years while menopause is taking its course.
+However, you don’t need to struggle with memory loss and fuzzy thinking for years while menopause runs its course.

 There are many ways to overcome menopausal brain fog with diet, supplements, stress reduction, and other healthy lifestyle modifications.